Will LASIK Last Forever?

 How Long Will My LASIK Last?

 Things that last forever: A diamond?
-A cast iron skillet?
+A cast-iron skillet?
 That carton of eggnog that’s been in the fridge since Christmas?!
+Gross!
+But will LASIK last forever?

 There aren’t many things that truly go the distance when you stop and think about it.